Teacher Retirement System of Texas Buys 598 Shares of Ball Co. (NYSE:BALL)

-Teacher Retirement System of Texas lifted its position in shares of Ball Co.
-(NYSE:BALL – Free Report) by 2.5% during the third quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 24,370 shares of the company’s stock after buying an additional 598 shares during the quarter.
+Teacher Retirement System of Texas lifted its stake in shares of Ball Co.
+(NYSE:BALL – Free Report) by 2.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 24,370 shares of the company’s stock after acquiring an additional 598 shares during the period.
 Teacher Retirement System of Texas’ holdings in Ball were worth $1,213,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds also recently bought and sold shares of BALL.
-Veritable L.P. increased its holdings in shares of Ball by 0.9% in the 1st quarter.
-Veritable L.P. now owns 21,318 shares of the company’s stock worth $1,175,000 after buying an additional 180 shares during the last quarter.
-Bank of Marin raised its holdings in shares of Ball by 1.7% in the second quarter.
-Bank of Marin now owns 11,325 shares of the company’s stock worth $659,000 after buying an additional 189 shares during the last quarter.
-Massmutual Trust Co.
-FSB ADV increased its holdings in Ball by 50.9% in the second quarter.
-Massmutual Trust Co.
-FSB ADV now owns 575 shares of the company’s stock valued at $33,000 after buying an additional 194 shares in the last quarter.
-Tokio Marine Asset Management Co.
-Ltd. grew its position in shares of Ball by 0.8% in the second quarter.
-Tokio Marine Asset Management Co.
-Ltd. now owns 23,947 shares of the company’s stock valued at $1,394,000 after purchasing an additional 195 shares during the period.
-Finally, Baird Financial Group Inc. grew its position in shares of Ball by 4.3% in the second quarter.
-Baird Financial Group Inc. now owns 5,141 shares of the company’s stock valued at $299,000 after purchasing an additional 211 shares during the period.
-84.79% of the stock is currently owned by institutional investors.
+Several other large investors also recently made changes to their positions in BALL.
+Price T Rowe Associates Inc. MD grew its position in Ball by 66.1% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 14,830,193 shares of the company’s stock valued at $817,294,000 after purchasing an additional 5,903,021 shares in the last quarter.
+Norges Bank bought a new position in Ball in the fourth quarter valued at $139,189,000.
+Victory Capital Management Inc. bought a new position in Ball in the fourth quarter valued at $62,202,000.
+Morgan Stanley grew its position in Ball by 17.7% in the fourth quarter.
+Morgan Stanley now owns 7,979,673 shares of the company’s stock valued at $408,081,000 after purchasing an additional 1,200,145 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc grew its position in Ball by 849.2% in the first quarter.
+Ensign Peak Advisors Inc now owns 902,806 shares of the company’s stock valued at $49,754,000 after purchasing an additional 807,698 shares in the last quarter.
+Institutional investors own 84.79% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 15th.
 Shareholders of record on Friday, March 1st will be issued a dividend of $0.20 per share.
-The ex-dividend date is Thursday, February 29th.
-This represents a $0.80 annualized dividend and a yield of 1.40%.
-Ball’s payout ratio is presently 41.67%.
+This represents a $0.80 dividend on an annualized basis and a yield of 1.40%.
+The ex-dividend date of this dividend is Thursday, February 29th.
+Ball’s payout ratio is 41.67%.

-In other news, COO Ronald J. Lewis purchased 4,637 shares of the stock in a transaction that occurred on Tuesday, November 21st.
-The stock was acquired at an average price of $53.91 per share, with a total value of $249,980.67.
-Following the purchase, the chief operating officer now owns 29,797 shares in the company, valued at approximately $1,606,356.27.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, COO Ronald J. Lewis purchased 4,637 shares of the company’s stock in a transaction dated Tuesday, November 21st.
+The shares were purchased at an average price of $53.91 per share, for a total transaction of $249,980.67.
+Following the transaction, the chief operating officer now owns 29,797 shares of the company’s stock, valued at $1,606,356.27.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
 Corporate insiders own 1.50% of the company’s stock.

 Analyst Ratings Changes

-A number of equities analysts recently weighed in on BALL shares.
-Jefferies Financial Group lowered their price target on shares of Ball from $64.00 to $63.00 and set a “buy” rating on the stock in a research report on Wednesday, October 18th.
-Barclays boosted their price target on shares of Ball from $59.00 to $60.00 and gave the stock an “overweight” rating in a research report on Monday, November 6th.
-Wells Fargo & Company decreased their target price on shares of Ball from $55.00 to $46.00 and set an “equal weight” rating on the stock in a report on Thursday, October 19th.
-UBS Group started coverage on shares of Ball in a report on Tuesday, January 16th.
-They issued a “sell” rating and a $55.00 target price on the stock.
-Finally, Mizuho boosted their price target on shares of Ball from $60.00 to $62.00 and gave the company a “neutral” rating in a research note on Thursday, December 28th.
-Two analysts have rated the stock with a sell rating, six have assigned a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $58.20.
+A number of research analysts have recently commented on the stock.
+Barclays lifted their price objective on shares of Ball from $59.00 to $60.00 and gave the company an “overweight” rating in a research report on Monday, November 6th.
+Mizuho raised their target price on shares of Ball from $60.00 to $62.00 and gave the stock a “neutral” rating in a research note on Thursday, December 28th.
+Truist Financial raised their target price on shares of Ball from $54.00 to $60.00 and gave the stock a “hold” rating in a research note on Thursday, January 4th.
+Bank of America cut shares of Ball from a “neutral” rating to an “underperform” rating and cut their target price for the stock from $61.00 to $59.00 in a research note on Tuesday, January 2nd.
+Finally, Wells Fargo & Company cut their target price on shares of Ball from $55.00 to $46.00 and set an “equal weight” rating for the company in a research note on Thursday, October 19th.
+Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Ball currently has a consensus rating of “Hold” and an average target price of $58.20.

 Ball Profile